-- You can check the mod security version with the below command.
+3. You can check the mod security version with this command –

 sudo yum info mod_security

-After the installation, configure the mod security to detect and log suspicious activity.
+After the installation, configure ModSecurity to detect and log any suspicious activity.

 sudo cp /etc/modsecurity/modsecurity.conf-recommended /etc/modsecurity/modsecurity.conf

-- Open the ModSecurity.conf file in your favorite editor.
+2. Open the ModSecurity.conf file in your preferred editor.

-- Restart the apache service on your server.
+5. Restart the Apache service on your server.

 systemctl restart apache2